nadavelkabets/Robot-Arm/controller/README.md

 - Integrated hall effect sensor (AS5147), additional input for external absolute encoder.
 - Temperature sensor for motor and board.
 - Flexible communication (USB, SPI, CAN).
 CAN Bus transceiver built in.

-- TI DRV8320H 3 half-bridge driver, 3 low side and 3 high side Infineon BSC030N08NS5 MOSFETs, in line current sensing shunts and amplifiers (TI INA240).
+- 3 low side and 3 high side Infineon BSC030N08NS5 MOSFETs.
+- Round PCB board with components on both sides.
+- Optional support for electromagnetic safety brake.

 ## Choosing a driver IC: